Musical semantics: Semantic priming effect

-Most linguists, however, would reject the notion that music can transfer specific semantic concepts (Pinker, Norton, New York 1997, How the Mind Works).
+Most linguists would reject the notion that music can transfer specific semantic concepts..
 Though the study of Koelsch et al. in 2004 could provide strong behavioural and electrophysiological evidence that music is able to transfer semantic information.
+In the same framework of connection between music and meaning, the "signifiers" of music that are able to convey semantic information have been object of interest as well.

 Intuitively, it seems plausible that certain passages of Holst´s The Planets or Beethoven´s symphonies prime the word "hero", rather than the word "flea".

 As primes Koelsch et al., as already mentioned above, used sentences and musical excerpts that were, with respect to their meaning, either related or unrelated to a target word.
 Half of the targets were abstract, the other half were concrete words.
 Most of the stimuli that primed concrete words resembled sounds (e.g., bird) or qualities of objects (e.g., low tones associated with basement or ascending pitch steps associated with staircase).
 Some musical stimuli (especially those used as primes for abstract words) resembled prosodic and possibly gestural cues that can be associated with particular words (e.g., sigh, consolation).
 Other stimuli presented stereotypic musical forms or styles that are commonly associated with particular words (e.g., a church anthem and the word devotion).

 Importantly, participants were not familiar with the musical excerpts, so meaning could not simply be ascribed by extra-musical associations that had an explicit, direct link to language (such as titles or lyrics).
 As priming of words could not rely on direct associations between musical primes and target words, Koelsch et al. were enabled to investigate whether the N400 can also be elicited by stimuli that are not directly linked to language.

 Behaviourally, subjects categorized 92% of the target words correctly when target words were presented after a sentence.
 When target words were preceded by musical excerpts, 80% of the targets were categorized correctly.
-Further behavioural data was collected by a pre-experiment in which the subjects had to rate the semantic relatedness between prime and target words by using a scale ranging from -5 to +5, and an additional experiment in which the subjects were instructed to choose the word semantically most closely related to the prime out of a five-word list.
+Further behavioural data was collected by a pre-experiment in which the subjects had to rate the semantic relatedness between prime and target words by using a scale ranging from −5 to +5, and an additional experiment in which the subjects were instructed to choose the word semantically most closely related to the prime out of a five-word list.
 The Pre-experiment and the additional experiment could maintain the results of the behavioural performance during the first EEG experiment.